huggingface/hub-docs/tasks/src/tabular-classification/about.md

 ## About the Task

 Tabular classification is the task of assigning a label or class given a limited number of attributes.
 For example, the input can be data related to a customer (balance of the customer, the time being a customer, or more) and the output can be whether the customer will churn from the service or not.
-There's three types of categorical variables:
+There are three types of categorical variables:

 - Binary variables: Variables that can take two values, like yes or no, open or closed.
 The task of predicting binary variables is called binary classification.
 - Ordinal variables: Variables that have a ranking relationship among them, e.g. good, insignificant and bad product reviews.
 The task of predicting ordinal variables is called ordinal classification.